NICMx/Jool/docs/en/intro-xlat.md

 ![Diagram: Network, now with CEs and BRs](../images/intro/mapt/network.svg)

+(Note: Those address slices are not physically assigned.
+Note that the ISP cloud is still IPv6.)

 Customer Edges (CEs) and Border Relays (BRs) will, as usual, make sure everyone is unknowingly speaking the protocol everyone else wants to hear.

-- CEs are tasked with ensuring that its clients never use an IPv4 address/port outside of its assigned slice (which is simply accomplished by a NAPT), and to perform IP/ICMP translation.
-The "slice identifier" is encoded in the CE's IPv6 address, which is how you route a slice to its respective CE.
-- BR only translates.
+Each household will use private addresses (192.168.x.y), and each CE will consist of a traditional NAPT chained to a translator.
+The NAPT will reduce the private address space to the assigned slice, and the translator will convert the resulting packet into something that can traverse the IPv6 network.

 Here's an example:

-Suppose we've decided to reserve subnetwork <span style="background-color:#e9afdd">2001:db8:4464::/48</span> for CE usage, and we're using <span class="wkp">64:ff9b:1</span>::/96 to mask the IPv4 Internet as usual.
-Client <span style="background-color:#ffaaaa">192.168.0.4</span> is behind the CE who owns slice <span style="background-color:#f95;padding:0 0.2em">2</span> (ports 32768-49151), and wants to send a packet to IPv4 Internet HTTP server <span style="background-color:#afdde9">203.0.113.56</span>.
+Suppose we've decided to reserve subnetwork <span style="background-color:#e9afdd">2001:db8:ce::/48</span> for all our CE needs, and we're using <span class="wkp">64:ff9b:1</span>::/96 to mask the IPv4 Internet as usual.
+Client <span style="background-color:#ffaaaa">192.168.0.4</span> is behind the CE who owns slice <span style="background-color:#f95;padding:0 0.2em">2</span> (ports 32768-49151) (and therefore owns prefix <span style="background-color:#e9afdd">2001:db8:ce</span>:<span style="background-color:#f95">2</span>::/64), and wants to send a packet to IPv4 Internet HTTP server <span style="background-color:#afdde9">203.0.113.56</span>.

 ![Packet Flow: 182.168.0.4:12345--203.0.113.56:80 becomes 192.0.2.1:40000--203.0.113.56:80](../images/intro/mapt/flow-1.svg)

-The packet first gets NAPT'd from a private IPv4 transport address into a pseudorandom public IPv4 transport address that can be used by the CE.
+The packet first gets NAPT'd from a <span style="background-color:#ffaaaa">private</span> IPv4 transport address into a pseudorandom <span style="background-color:#ffe680">public</span> IPv4 transport address that can be used by the CE.

 Though you can be forgiven if you’ve never NAPT’d into a reduced port range, you can be assured that this is a perfectly ordinary stateful NAT operation.
 The packet would already be routable, if we had an IPv4 network on hand.